aws/aws-sdk-pandas/docs/source/contributing.rst

 * Fork the AWS Data Wrangler repository and clone that into your development environment

-* Go to the project's directory create a Python's virtual environment for the project (**python -m venv venv && source source venv/bin/activate**)
+* Go to the project's directory create a Python's virtual environment for the project (**python -m venv venv && source venv/bin/activate**)

 * Run **./install-dev.sh**

 * Go to the *testing* directory

-* Configure the parameters.json file with your AWS environment infos (Make sure that your Redshift will not be open for the World!)
+* Configure the parameters.json file with your AWS environment infos (Make sure that your Redshift will not be open for the World!
+Configure your security group to only give access for your IP.)

 * Deploy the Cloudformation stack **./deploy-cloudformation.sh**